 Live streaming is a great way to engage with your audience, as it gives you the opportunity to have real-time interactions with people from across the globe.
 And in a world that's becoming increasingly virtual, many events and interactions are happening online.
-So whether you're looking to share yourself playing the latest video game, hosting a podcast, or want to broadcast a lecture or run a virtual event online understanding how to live stream is an essential aspect of developing your digital presence.
+So whether you're looking to share yourself playing the latest video game, host a podcast, or want to broadcast a lecture or run a virtual event online understanding the best way to live stream is an essential aspect of developing your digital presence.

-To assist you on your journey to becoming a live streaming pro, we've put together a comprehensive beginner's guide to help you learn the best ways to live stream.
+To assist you on your journey to becoming a live streaming pro, we've put together a comprehensive beginner's guide to help you learn how streaming works and the best way to live stream for you.

 Contents: